What is the cost to replace polybutylene pipes?

 We can take care of the tough stuff.
 All you have to do is call one of our independently owned and operated home buying franchises and explain your situation.
 Then, one of our trusted local buyers can pay you a free, no-obligation home visit.

-You could get a fair cash offer for your home and then close the deal in as little as 3 weeks.
+You could get a fast offer for your home and then close the deal in as little as 3 weeks.
 If replacing your pipes is too tall an order, We Buy Ugly Houses® Tucson is the cash home buyer to call.